Decoster's house: History

-The smallholding belong to Jean-Baptiste Decoster who was an unwilling local guide for Napoleon Bonaparte and his reminiscence from an important primary source for the locations where Napoleon resided during the battle, including a hillock or a mound close to his house.
+The smallholding belong to Jean-Baptiste Decoster who was an unwilling local guide for Napoleon Bonaparte and his reminiscences form an important primary source for the locations where Napoleon resided during the battle, including a hillock or a mound close to his house.
 According to Decoster Napoleon spent the early part in and around Rossomme and then at about 17:00 moved to a position near Decoster's house where he remained until about 19:00.

 Decoster owned about 6 acre of land on which the house was located.
 The house was used by Decoster as a small inn or "cabaret".
 Decoster's house is not marked on the Ferraris van kaart of 1777, but the tracks and roads in the area are and the location of the house was recorded in documents written shortly after the battle.
 For example, Sir Walter Scott writing a few months after the battle places the house "at the distance of a gun-shot from La Belle Alliance", and a map in (to the right) places the house about half a kilometre south of La Belle Alliance and it places Rossomme at 1.5 km from La Belle Alliance—Siborne's 1844 map which is a much or accurate one places Decoster's house at a distance of 1/4 mi from La Bell Alliance and Rossomme at 3/4 mi, which is a similar ratio—on modern maps as the Rossomme site is 1.3 km from La Bel Alliance, this would place Decoster's house 430 m south La Belle Alliance.